 Picking the Perfect Spot

 Screened porches, verandas and patios with patio covers, pergolas and gazebos are all natural spots for an outdoor room.
 They provide shade and shelter, as well as define the parameters of the outdoor room.
 If you have one of these features on your property, chances are it’s already at least basically outfitted for outdoor time.

 You can also create an outdoor room on an open terrace or patio by framing the space yourself.
 If shade is desired, you can purchase a metal garden gazebo or shade sail for the season, or even build a basic pergola.
-For long-term goals, wooden pergolas look wonderful when softened by a climbing vine such as clematis, wisteria or climbing rose.
+For long-term goals, whether aluminum pergola or wooden pergola, looks wonderful when softened by a climbing vine such as clematis, wisteria or climbing rose.
 If you prefer not to use a manmade structure, small trees planted near the edge of a terrace can also be your “roof.”
 Crepe myrtles offer summer flowers and an arching shape that works well for an open-air room, while Eastern redbuds are relatively fast growers with heart-shaped foliage.
 A simple shade solution for smaller spaces is a market umbrella, which these days are readily available in an array of colors and options.
 Along with the traditional style, market umbrellas can be square or rectangular, tiltable, feature built-in lighting, and come with different stands for various furniture arrangements.
 Cantilevered or offset umbrellas are a good option for a seating group, since the base can be placed behind the furniture instead of in the middle of the action.

 Defining the Space